Selling goods in the Netherlands to clients in the Netherlands

 Do you supply goods to private individuals or other foreign entrepreneurs in the Netherlands?
 Then you must charge VAT.
 You are also required to file a VAT return in the Netherlands.
-In order to do so, you must register yourself with the Netherlands Tax and Customs Administration.
+In order to do so, you must register yourself with the Netherlands Tax Administration.

 Is your company established outside the EU and do you supply goods to private individuals in the Netherlands?
 If it concerns goods that are not yet in the EU, you may be able to use the Import scheme.
 If the goods are already in the Netherlands, you may be able to use the Union scheme via the Dutch tax authorities.